-Based on our record, Octopus Deploy should be more popular than Azure Container Registry.
-It has been mentiond 17 times since March 2021.
+Octopus Deploy might be a bit more popular than Azure Container Registry.
+We know about 19 links to it since March 2021 and only 13 links to Azure Container Registry.
 We are tracking product recommendations and mentions on various public social media platforms and blogs.
 They can help you identify which product is more popular and what people think of it.

 Check https://raygun.com/blog/top-php-frameworks/ I think you provided not a lot of details so don't expect much.
 I think you might be mixing https://octopus.com/ with other things.
-Source: 10 months ago
+Source: about 2 years ago

 We use Octopus for our deployments (not only k8s, but pretty much every application we have).
 It might be too powerful (and expensive) for your needs, but I don't think there is a better tool for any kind of application deployment out there (and if you know of one, especially a cheaper one, please let me know ;-) ).
-Source: about 1 year ago
+Source: over 2 years ago

 Not open source, but there is also https://octopus.com/ which has a free self-hosted version.
 It's meant to be a deploy tool, but it has a nice ui for creating/running jobs.
 They can be scheduled or triggered via other methods.
-Source: over 1 year ago
+Source: almost 3 years ago

 Jenkins - Jenkins is an open-source continuous integration server with 300+ plugins to support all kinds of software development